sfajfer/Master-of-Gu/gu index/Gu Index.md

 Health: 7

-Food: 100 grams of dried blood
+Food: 100 g of dried blood

 Effect: You create 10 liters of black blood around your feet that can be manipulated as if it were real blood by other Gu.